(Philadelphia with Kids – Part 3)

 The tour was short enough that the kids tolerated it.
 My 4 your old daughter actually fell asleep in her stroller, so we were lucky.

-This artilce was posted on Monday, September 26th, 2005 at 4:58 pm and is filed under Countries & Cultures, Philadelphia, Traveling, USA, USA.
+This article was posted on Monday, September 26th, 2005 at 4:58 pm and is filed under Countries & Cultures, Philadelphia, Traveling, USA, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.